CTJMID/CV/README.md

 ### *Team Development*

-I am a people-orientated person & a natural leader; recruiting and developing a group of individuals into a function team has always been highlight of my role.
+I am a people-orientated person & a natural leader; recruiting and developing a group of individuals into a functioning team has always been highlight of my role.

-To develop diverse groups into functioning teams, I have had to manage on an individual basis empathising and encouraging employees to develop their strengths and value to the other team members.
+To develop diverse groups into functioning teams, I have had to manage on an individual basis emphasising and encouraging employees to develop their strengths and value to the other team members.

+When a mutual level of resepct and acknowledgement of value runs through teams it can optimally function.
+My greatest successes in my career have resulted from teams that progress to this level.

  <br />